Revealing the Phase Diagram of Kitaev Materials by Machine Learning: Cooperation and Competition between Spin Liquids

 The firmness of the $S_3 \times Z_3$ orders can be demonstrated in several ways.
 In Figure~\ref{fig:measure} (b) and (d), we confirm their stability by varying $\theta = \arctan (K/\Gamma) $ over the entire frustrated region.
 Moreover, the global phase diagram Figure~\ref{fig:PD} (c) shows that they are robust against finite fields.
 This is further verified in Appendix~\ref{app:S3Z3} where we show a direct Monte Carlo measurement of the $(S_3 \times Z_3)_2$ order and its suppression in intermediate fields.
 In addition, the stability of this order against thermal fluctuations, inevitable for real systems, is also established in Appendix~\ref{app:S3Z3}.
 Interestingly, the melting involves two stages and gives rise to an intermediate paramagnetic regime found for temperatures significantly below the Neel temperature.

-From the machine learning point of view, the two modulated $S_3 \times Z_3$ orders provide a hallmark of a machine-learning algorithm identifying novel, complicated phases.
-Furthermore, the identification of the spin-liquid constraints also gives new insight in their origin, by which the emergence of magnetic orders in the $K$-$\Gamma$ model can be consistently explained.
+From the machine learning point of view, the two modulated $S_3 \times Z_3$ orders provide a hallmark of a machine-learning algorithm identifying different, complicated phases.
+Furthermore, the identification of the spin-liquid constraints also gives insight into their origin, by which the emergence of magnetic orders in the $K$-$\Gamma$ model can be consistently explained.